altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 Martha - think of this as a message board.
 We are both able to read it.'
 *Martha opened her eyes*
-~Her consciousness shifted to the right in a sudden lurch~ ~She saw the motel room again~
+~Her consciousness shifted to the right in a sudden lurch.
+She saw the motel room again.
-~The light hurt her eyes, how long had they been closed~ *She squinted*
+The light hurt her eyes, how long had they been closed~ *She squinted*
 'R::Alright, you are alright.'
 ~Rossin reassured her, she realized she was shaking~